Add external collaborators to an SSO organization

 Disable selective local login

 You can disable selective local login for specific users or for your entire organization.
-To disable it for a specific user:
+To disable it for a specific user, complete the following:

 1. Go to Users in the Opti ID Admin Center.